DavidScales/multiplayer-phaser-game/README.md

 * turn DEBUG off. also wrap in try/catch so that server doesn't shut down on bad eval
 * soooo much potential...
 * see phone notes
+* see Raining Chain game for inspiration & source code for examples
 * for glitch hosting, will probably need more info in package.json like the engine, and start command. example glitch package.json:

     {